18F/ada-sandbox/pages/parking.md

 #### Hospital Outpatient Facilities

-{% include error.html %} Ten percent of patient and visitor parking must be accessible
+{% include error.html %} Ten percent of patient and visitor parking must be accessible.

 #### Rehabilitation Facilities

-{% include error.html %} Twenty percent of patient and visitor parking must be accessible
+{% include error.html %} Twenty percent of patient and visitor parking must be accessible.

 #### Outpatient Physical Therapy Facilities

-{% include error.html %} Twenty percent of patient and visitor parking must be accessible
+{% include error.html %} Twenty percent of patient and visitor parking must be accessible.

 ## Learn More About the ADA and Accessible Parking